gundvang/Theatrix/README.md

 ```

 ### data-tags
-Data-tags are how you tell Theatrix what to do on certain inputs.
+Data-tags are how you tell TheatrixJS what to do on certain inputs.
 Most of the tags are used in the navigation.
 But some can also be used outside of the navigation.